-Things To Do
+Things To Do in Hathersage

 Stanage Edge is also one of the more popular destinations for rock climbers in the Peak District, with its alluring natural cliffs of varying gradients.
-Classic literacy fans often make the pilgrimage to Hathersage, most notably fans of the Charlotte Bronte, who used Hathersage as the main inspiration behind much of the setting in Jane Eyre.
-Hathersage also has strong links to the legend of Robin Hood; the character of Little John, Hood’s righthand man, was allegedly born in Hathersage, and even has a gravesite marked out within the grounds of the town’s St Michael’s Church.
+Classic literacy fans often make the pilgrimage to Hathersage, most notably fans of the Charlotte Bronte.
+The author used Hathersage as the main inspiration behind much of the setting in Jane Eyre.
+Hathersage also has strong links to the legend of Robin Hood.
+The character of Little John, Hood’s righthand man, was allegedly born in Hathersage.
+He even has a gravesite marked out within the grounds of the town’s St Michael’s Church.

-Dating back to the 1930s, the pool was funded by local businessman, Mr George Lawrence, who also funded the local tennis courts, bandstand, a bowling green, and the War Memorial Hall.
-Today, the pool is still used regularly by locals, with the pool kept to the temperature of 28 degrees, which is perfect for the, at times, harsh weather of the Peak District.
+Dating back to the 1930s, the pool was funded by local businessman, Mr George Lawrence.
+He also funded the local tennis courts, bandstand, a bowling green, and the War Memorial Hall.
+Today the pool is still used regularly by locals, with the pool kept to the temperature of 28 degrees.
+This is perfect for the at times harsh weather of the Peak District.

-After traversing through a field a small woodland area, you will reach the awe-inspiring Stanage Edge, a gritstone escarpment with some of the most unique views in the whole of the Peak District; stretching out for miles, the Stanage Edge is the perfect place to take in the views of the Hope Valley and Hallam Moors.
+After traversing through a field a small woodland area, you will reach the awe-inspiring Stanage Edge.
+It’s a gritstone escarpment with some of the most unique views in the whole of the Peak District.
+Stretching out for miles, the Stanage Edge is the perfect place to take in the views of the Hope Valley and Hallam Moors.
 With its steep edges, Stanage Edge has become a popular location for rock climbers.
-This beautiful setting was also utilised in the 2005 adaption of Pride and Prejudice, starring Kiera Knightly.
+This beautiful setting was also used in the 2005 adaption of Pride and Prejudice, starring Kiera Knightly.

-Landmarks / Museums
+Landmarks & Museums

-Although Hollywood would have you believe that Nottingham was the true setting of Robin Hood, many of the original fables and ballads originate to the Peak District, particularly, Derbyshire.
-It is well known that John’s nickname is ironic, as the man himself was reputably of large stature, a fact reflected in the large plot of land in which John is supposedly buried.
+Although Hollywood would have you believe that Nottingham was the true setting of Robin Hood, many of the original fables and ballads originate to the Peak District and Derbyshire.
+It is well known that John’s nickname is ironic, as the man himself was reputably of large stature.
+This is reflected in the large plot of land in which John is supposedly buried.

-Robin Hood’s Cave – While exploring Stange Edge, look out for the unusual gaping hole in the side of the rock face, this is where Robin Hood, allegedly, regularly went into hiding.
+Robin Hood’s Cave – While exploring Stange Edge, look out for the unusual gaping hole in the side of the rock face.
+This is where Robin Hood allegedly regularly went into hiding.
 Access into the cave is easy, however, caution is advisable, as there is a 30 metre drop over the edge of the gritstone balcony.
 This cave makes for a fantastic viewing platform, or as a convenient place to shelter from the rain.
 Graffiti decorates the inside of the cave, with some engravements dating back to 1928.

 David Mellor Design Museum – A must see for anyone interested in design and innovation, this museum showcases the very best of one of the best designers in Britain, the late David Mellor.
 Specialising in Mellor’s metal work, visitors can admire many of Mellor’s designs including the tubular steel chair, his embassy silver teapot, and his extensive, and highly praised, cutlery designs.